06/25/2026 - 06/26/20268:00 AM CDT start timeWashburn LawZoom

 Back by popular demand is Washburn School of Law’s annual June Selected Topics and Miscellany CLE presentation.
-The session will be held on Thursday and Friday, June 13 and 14, 2024 both Online via Zoom and in person at the brand new Washburn School of Law building NOW located at the corner of 21st and Washburn in Topeka, Kansas.
-Three hours of ethics programming for those who may be focused on completing the ethics requirement will be provided on Thursday only this year.
-Seven hours of CLE will be offered on Thursday with an additional five on Friday.
-The charge for both days together will be $299 or participants may attend either Thursday or Friday for $179.
+The session will be held on Thursday and Friday, June 25 and 26, 2026, both Online via Zoom and in person at the Washburn School of Law building located at the corner of 21st and Washburn in Topeka, Kansas.
+Twelve total (12) hours of CLE will be offered, with seven hours on Thursday and five on Friday.
+Two (2) hours of ethics programming, for those who may be focused on completing the ethics requirement, will be provided on Friday.

 Kansas